-This Section contains key project dates and activities as well as instructions to vendors in how to prepare and submit their Statement of Qualifications (SOQ).
+This Section contains key project dates and activities as well as instructions to vendors in how to prepare and submit their SOQ.

 2.1 County Responsibility

 The County is not responsible for representations made by any of its officers or employees prior to the execution of the Master Agreement unless such understanding or representation is included in the Master Agreement.